MatheusLealAquino/test_selenium/README.md

 # test_selenium
-Using Selenium to make tests and analytics with Jest
+Using Selenium to make tests and analytics with Jest.<br/>
+Website used for tests: https://www.decolar.com/passagens-aereas/

 Requisits:<br/>
 NodeJS